 There is no real art to selling – we all do it all the time without realizing it.
 From the time we apply to a kindergarten or high school, to university and finally to all the jobs in our working career.

 As salespeople, we must present ourselves (our unique skills and character) and persuade a ‘buyer’ to take us on.
 This is also something no automated sales agent or Chatbot can do and is an area that Artificial Intelligence (AI) will not beat us on.

-And just like a brand, everything we do is intended to enhance our value and the more we beef-up our brand (with educational, mentorship and technical qualifications), the better our brand and the more demand for your ‘product’.
+And just like a brand, everything we do is intended to enhance our value and the more we beef-up our brand (with educational, mentorship and technical qualifications).
+The better our brand, the more demand for your offering.

 But back to selling.
 We sell people ideas: something as simple as convincing your mate to meet at the pub after work or your girls to join you for a weekend spa takes skilful persuasion.
 And even more so if they had other plans or options.

 That is essentially what sales is about – persuading a buyer to choose your product or service over that of others using tools such as the consumer black box.

 Such persuasion obviously can be genuine or fraudulent.
 Those salespeople trained by their leader Jordan Belfort as illustrated in the 2013 Wolf of Wall Street movie are a testimony.
 The revealed how persuasion can be used effectively when capitalizing on with an inherent human trade – greed.